 You’ll also want to address instances of random 404 errors replacing pages that should have content.
 Bots can’t crawl those specific pages, meaning they won’t appear on search engines, which hurts your SEO efforts.

-- You could be losing valuable backlinks: If an external website once linked to a page on your site that has now been moved or deleted, that’s free traffic being wasted.
+If an external website once linked to a page on your site has now been moved or deleted, that’s free traffic being wasted.

 These broken links, also known as dead links or “link rot,” happen for a few reasons, such as pages being moved or deleted, permalink structure changing, the URL slug being updated or the entire domain being migrated.